This site uses technical (necessary) and analytics cookies.

 The proceedings normally end within one year of their initiation.
 In any case, the time limit is 15 months.

+After 60 days from the initiation of the proceedings, provisional duties may be imposed.
 Definitive duties are adopted by the Commission, after consultation with the Member States.
 The Commission’s proposal is deemed adopted in the absence of a qualified majority of Member States expressing their rejection (in the event of a simple majority against the proposal, a further step in the Appeal Committee is foreseen).

 The Regulation on the imposition of duties remains in force for five years, unless the parties concerned, or the Commission request the initiation of a review procedure ex officio (so-called interim review and/or sunset review).